colorcube/Stop-The-Cheese-Monster/README.md

 This is my attempt to learn Godot by porting this game to Godot 3.

+My goal is that the finished port looks mostly the same as the original.

 ## Status

-pros:
-- the game starts and you can steer the spaceship and shoot (yeah)

-cons:
-- collision detection don't work so you can't win or loose :-)
+The game looks mostly like the original version.
-- the colors are different
+The colors are a bit different due to different materials and lightning in Godot 3.
-- the lightning is different
-- the sky is different
+Some colors are set differently by purpose.

+## Bugs

+- collision detection needs to be adapted (the spaceship moves when hit)
-- particles might not work (explosion) but I'm not shure
+- particles do not work (no idea how to configure them)
-- there's a lag when the monster comes into the scene
+- there's several points in the game when it freezes for seconds
+- ...

 ## Todo

-My goal is that the finished port looks mostly the same as the original.

 Any help is appreciated.
 If you want to fix it, go ahead and please show me the result.